Learn from Experience

 - Project descriptions on InformalScience.org provide a good starting place for finding abstracts of funded work in a wide variety of learning environments.

 - Sources of learning theory and empirical evidence are available in the Discover Research section of the site, as well as by searching the repository for evaluation reports.

 - On the "Discover Research" pages you can also learn how to apply research in practical ways and explore key areas for future research for ideas to pursue in developing a project.

 Share your experience!

 Help to build the informal STEM education field by contributing resources to InformalScience.org.
 By creating a project page that includes a clear and concise description, list of team members, and project findings/products, you become part of a growing repository of field knowledge.
-Go to Submit Resources or contact email@example.com for assistance.
+Review repository criteria or contact firstname.lastname@example.org for assistance.